Sugar snap peas are quickly sauteed in butter and garlic in this easy and delicious everyday recipe.

 Sauteed Sugar Snap Peas

-- Heat the avocado oil in a large skillet over medium-high heat until it starts to foam.
+- Heat the butter in a large skillet over medium-high heat until it starts to foam.

-- Add the snap peas and stir-fry until tender-crisp, about 3 minutes.
+- Add the snap peas and stir-fry for 1 minute.

-- Add the garlic and cook, stirring, one more minute.
+- Add the salt, pepper, garlic powder, and onion powder.

 - Keep cooking, stirring constantly, until the pods are tender-crisp, about 2 more minutes.